Standing

 Mrs Brenda Elliott (Guelph-Wellington PC)

-Mr Garry J. Guzzo (Ottawa West-Nepean / Ottawa-Ouest-Nepean PC)
+Mr Garry J. Guzzo (Ottawa West-Nepean / Ottawa-Ouest-Nepean

 Mr Peter Kormos (Niagara Centre / -Centre ND)